vinlin24/startup-config/README.md

-# Startup Scripts and Configuration Files
+# Startup Scripts and Configuration Files (dotfiles)

 All my shell-related startup scripts and configuration files in one place.
 With multiple laptops, each with their own WSL, and user accounts for remote servers